Taleb Al-Abdulmohsen: Trial and sentencing

 On 10 November 2025, Abdulmohsen's trial began at Landgericht Magdeburg.
+The proceedings were set for 46 court dates.

-Abdulmohsen admitted to driving the car during the attack.
-On his first court appearance, Abdulmohsen made incoherent statements about "politicians, violence against women in his village in Saudi Arabia, religious hostilities" and held "tirades about police and media", at one point referencing the 2026 Saxony-Anhalt state election and what he termed "#MagdeburgGate".
+On his first court appearance, Abdulmohsen admitted to driving the car during the attack and made incoherent statements about "politicians, violence against women in his village in Saudi Arabia, religious hostilities" and held "tirades about police and media", at one point referencing the 2026 Saxony-Anhalt state election and what he termed "#MagdeburgGate".
+In December 2025, Abdulmohsen entered a week-long hunger strike in protest of his trial, during which time court dates proceeded without his presence.
 The statements, along with the attack itself, have been characterized as a means to "elicit attention for self-perceived injustices" by the prosecution.
-The proceedings are set for 46 court dates.